tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Spherical Harmonic Gravity
 ##########################

-The spherical harmonic gravity acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.spherical_harmonic_gravity>`_.
+The spherical harmonic gravity acceleration model can be created as indicated in the `API documentation <https://tudatpy.readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.spherical_harmonic_gravity>`_.
 It requires the following environment models to be defined:

 - Spherical harmonic gravity field for the body exerting acceleration.
 See :ref:`environment_gravity_field_model` for